skambha6/tissue_purifier_sk/README.rst

 Current limitations:

-1. *Tissue Purifier* works only with 2D tissue slices.
+1. *TissueMosaic* works only with 2D tissue slices.
 No 3D support at the moment.

 Future Improvements
 -------------------